namdo1225/namdo1225.github.io/projects_description/20231222_concentration.md

 ## Description

-For a class project in my Objected-Oriented Programming class, I created a Matching/Concentration computer game using Java and Swing.
-You can customize the amount of players, the rules of the game (extra and random turn), how many cards to play with, the timer, and the deck's theme.
+For a class project in my Object-Oriented Programming class, I created a matching/concentration computer game using Java and Swing.
+You can customize the number of players, the rules of the game (extra and random turns), how many cards to play with, the timer, and the deck’s theme.

-This is the first time I have a big graphical project in Java.
+This is the first time I have had a big graphical project in Java.
 In it, I have learned how to fully utilize a graphical library and how to separate the frontend and backend into modules.
-I have also used Object Oriented Programming principles such as polymorphism to make my user interfaces much more organized and reusable.
+I have also used object-oriented programming principles, such as polymorphism, to make my user interfaces much more organized and reusable.

 ## Instruction to use: